Zack Onisko is the CEO of Dribbble which is one of the leading communities for designers with millions of visitors per month with zero marketing.

 These days however, paid channels have become very competitive, expensive, and harder and harder to see that ratio return.

 Other channels should see similar return, but are harder to track the direct ROI.
 SEO for example takes many months before you see an impact.
-Viral loops are near extinct.
+Viral loops are extinct.

 Referral channels can work and are easier to track, but only when they're designed like an affiliate program and not to send invites for invites sake.